 "Can't I just take a peek at the porch first?" he begged.

 "It looks just like it always does," his mother replied.
 "Remember, I'm depending on you to help with the decorating."

-"Peachy-keen," Jesus responded.
+"Criminy," Geoffrey responded.
 "I'm done, can I get started with the decorating now?"